neuroscout/neuroscout/docs/cli/index.md

 [Singularity](https://sylabs.io/singularity/) containers are a great solution for High Performance Computing (HPC) environments, where _Docker_ cannot typically be used due to more tightly controlled [user privileges](https://researchcomputing.princeton.edu/support/knowledge-base/singularity).

 First, check with your HPC administrator that _Singularity_ is available for use.
 If so, follow our guide for running [Neuroscout on Singularity](singulraity.md).

+### Google Colab

+A Google colab notebook is available [here](https://colab.research.google.com/github/neuroscout/neuroscout-cli/blob/master/examples/Neuroscout_Colab_Demo_NoMount.ipynb) where you can run a sample pre-generated analysis with an already provided id or provide your own analysis id.
+To run your own analysis, copy your id into the field in the cell labelled _1) Set Neuroscout Analysis ID_ and then run all of the cells.
+The provided id will run 10 subjects and 1 run from the Budapest dataset, and may take around 15 minutes.
+Larger analyses will take longer due to the limited free resources.

 ### Manually prepared environment